IBM-Bluemix-Docs/security-advisor/notifications.md

 ```
 {: screen}

-In the previous example, `payload-link` refers to the Security Advisor findings API endpoint, where a user can get more information about the findings that they can use to take appropriate action.
+In the previous example, `payload-link` refers to the Security Advisor findings API endpoint where a user can get more information about the findings that they can use to take appropriate action.
 {: note}

 ### With the GUI
 {: #payload-gui}